A-Janad/pdsnd_github/README.md

 ### Project Title
 Post your Project on Github

+### Sofware
+The software you may require for this project can be downloaded from this link: https://git-scm.com/downloads

 ### Description
 In this project, you'll be simulating a realistic workflow to refactor your previous BikeShare_2 project using Git.
 You will also practice creating branches using Git to make some changes to your project.